Laws of Femininity: Reclaiming the Proverbs 31 Woman

 When the word feminism emerged during a series of events, movements and ideologies that challenged the unequal rights of women, it was then that the dichotomous struggle of the masculine/feminine emerged.
 We fought for equality and gained rights that would significantly alter the male-female relationship in the home, the workplace and the world.
 Equal employment and educational opportunities pushed women to become competitors instead of stay-at-home mothers and homemakers.

-After researching a variety of traits of a "competitor" here are some of the finds: driven, confident, achiever, strong, debater, stubborn, arrogant and aggressive.
+After researching a variety of traits of a competitor here are some of the finds: driven, confident, achiever, strong, debater, stubborn, arrogant and aggressive.
 The idea of a woman embracing these traits prior to the feminist movements was virtually unheard of.
 Understanding a woman’s role in today’s society is somewhat complicated since the traditional family structure has shifted and women are oftentimes the head of household or supporting a single-parent home.

 Nevertheless, it is the struggle of every woman to find a happy medium between feminine and masculine traits, while refusing to give up our power simply because we are in relationships where men are threatened by a powerful, professional woman.
 Remember, there is nothing wrong with being a powerful woman, as Proverbs 31:17 says, “She girdeth her loins with strength, and strengtheneth her arms.”
-Our strength is necessary, but how we use that strength may become counter-productive if used to dominate our spouses and partners.
+Our strength is necessary, but how we use that strength may become counter-productive if used to dominate our spouses.
 The strength given to a woman is to assist a man in a task rather than taking over the task.

 LAW OF FEMININITY #1